Shenton Park, Western Australia: Public transport

 Public transport in Perth is all under the Transperth brand.
 Train services are operated by Transperth Train Operations, a division of the Public Transport Authority.
 Bus services in Perth are contracted out to private companies.
 Subiaco is in the Claremont contract area, which is being operated by Swan Transit.

-Shenton Park is served by Shenton Park railway station along the Fremantle line, which links the port city of Fremantle with Perth.
-The bus routes which serve Shenton Park are route 24, 25, 26, 27, 96, 97, 103, 998 and 999.
+Shenton Park is served by Shenton Park railway station along the Fremantle and Airport lines, which provide connections to the port city of Fremantle, Perth CBD, Perth Airport and the eastern suburbs..
+The bus routes which serve Shenton Park are route 24, 25, 26, 27, 28 (infrequently), 96, 97, 103, 998 and 999.
 Routes 998 and 999, also known as the CircleRoute, are a pair of bus routes which travel in a circle around Perth.
 Route 998 is clockwise, and route 999 is anticlockwise.
 Their route goes through Shenton Park along Aberdare Road, crossing the railway line at a bus only bridge south of Shenton Park station, before going along Stubbs Terrace and Selby Street.
-The destinations that the other routes link to include Claremont station along the Fremantle line, UWA, Dalkeith and Nedlands to the south, the Perth CBD, East Perth and Leederville railway station along the Joondalup line.
+The destinations that the other routes link to include Claremont station along the Fremantle and Airport lines, UWA, Dalkeith and Nedlands to the south, the Perth CBD, East Perth and Leederville railway station along the Yanchep line.